anthobarbarich/pc2020/content/green.md

     which usually submerges festivals.
 Meet our less lucrative but more responsible
     alternative: Paradise City still & sparkling Tap Water.'
   img: "/uploads/water.svg"
+- title: 6.
+Sustainable Communication
+  description: 'Sustainable communication is considered whenever applicable: we use
+    only FSC paper for all our communication on paper (flyers, posters …), which we try to cut down.
+And no tokens, it’s a cashless festival.
+As for our internet site, we make sure it is the lightest possible to avoid any negative environmental impact.'
+  img: "/uploads/com.svg"
 description: ''

 ---